armadaproject/armada/docs/developer.md

 The metrics are calculated by getting values from metrics-server.

-When developing locally with Kind, you will also need to deploy metrics server to allow this to work.
+When developing locally with Kind, you will also need to deploy metrics-server to allow this to work.

 The simplest way to do this it to apply this to your kind cluster: